 Type of binding One To Many in Tabidoo

-If in step 2. you selected any specific fields to be linked from the source table, they will appear in a grid of the current table.
+In step 2. select which fields will be linked.
+They will afterwards appear in a grid of the table.

-In this option, the data from the 1. table (e.g. Communication) is linked to only one element from the 2. table (e.g. Contacts), but a member of the 2. table (e.g. Contacts) may be linked to many elements of the 1. table (e.g. Communication).
+In this option, the data from the 1. table (e.g. Communications) is linked to only one element from the 2. table (e.g. Contacts), but a member of the 2. table (e.g. Contacts) may be linked to many elements of the 1. table (e.g. Communications).

-This type of binding you use when you simply want to link your records with one field from the other table and show it in a grid of your current table.
-You achieve it the exact way as we explained in the previous type of binging with only one slight difference and that is that in step 3 you select the type of binding - Many To One.
+You achieve it the exact way as we explained in the previous type of binging with only one slight difference.
+In step 3 you select the type of binding - Many To One.

-When you edit or add a new record, you can open a lookup by clicking on the link to table field in your form.
-From the lookup you can select any record to be linked.
-The linked records will followingly display in the table grid.
-If you want to set up which columns or records will be displayed in the lookup, visit How to define which data will display in the lookup.
+To link a record, you must click the link to table field on the edit form.
+You can then select the record you want to link from the lookup.
+If you want to set which columns and records will be displayed in the lookup, see How to define which data will display in the lookup.